-- 4. Revision of the site plan to illustrate a Protection Buffer where the site abuts residentially zoned property, in compliance with Article 3, Section 64-3-8 of the UDC - 5.
-Placemen of a note on the revised site plan stating future development or redevelopment of the site may require additional modifications of the PUD to be approved by the Planning Commission and City Council; - 6.
-Compliance with all Engineering comments noted in this staff report; - 7.
-Compliance with all Traffic Engineering comments noted in this staff report; - 8.
-Compliance with all Urban Forestry comments noted in this staff report; - 9.
-Compliance with all Fire Department comments noted in this staff report; - 10.
-Submittal to and approval by Planning and Zoning of the revised Modified Planned Unit Development site plan prior to its recording in Probate Court, and provision of a copy of the recorded site plan (hard copy and pdf) to Planning and Zoning; and, - 11.
+- 1. Revision of the site plan to illustrate the required landscape islands every 12 new contiguous parking spaces, in compliance with Article 3, Section 64-3-7.A.3(c)(2).c.; - 2.
+Revision of the site plan to illustrate a Protection Buffer where the site abuts residentially zoned property, in compliance with Article 3, Section 64-3-8 of the UDC; - 3.
+Revision of the site plan to reflect compliance with the development standards of Article 3 of the UDC, as listed on Page 4 and Page 5 of this report (or placement of notes on the site plan stating the site will comply with all listed development requirements, with each one listed), and submission of the site plan for review by Planning and Zoning prior to its recording in Mobile County Probate Court; - 4.
+Placement of a note on the revised site plan stating future development or redevelopment of the site may require additional modifications of the PUD to be approved by the Planning Commission and City Council; - 5.
+Compliance with all Engineering comments noted in this staff report; - 6.
+Compliance with all Traffic Engineering comments noted in this staff report; - 7.
+Compliance with all Urban Forestry comments noted in this staff report; - 8.
+Compliance with all Fire Department comments noted in this staff report; - 9.
+Provision of a copy of the recorded site plan (hard copy and pdf) to Planning and Zoning; and, - 10.
 Full compliance with all municipal codes and ordinances.